Cherreads

 Mr. Han, Head of Civil Engineering, adjusted his tie.

 "Chairwoman, the tunnel construction in the Gangwon mountain area is facing resistance.
 The local residents filed a petition to stop night drilling.
-They're citing noise, vibrations, and structural damage to nearby homes."
+They claim the noise is unbearable and fear that the constant vibrations could cause structural damage to their homes."

 Yuna tilted her head slightly.
 "How long is the delay?"